 2008 was a season in which the Iron's fight to stay in the Championship ultimately fell short.
 There were numerous highs as well as a few lows.
 Relegation was confirmed three weeks before the end of the season, but a spirited end-of-campaign run brought high spirits heading into next season.

 2008-09 was an amazing campaign for the Iron, as they won promotion back to the Championship at the first attempt.
 A 3-2 play-off final victory over Millwall at Wembley Stadium sealed the success in stunning style for a freescoring Scunthorpe side.
 They also reached the final of the Johnstone's Paint Trophy that season but lost 3-2 to Luton Town in the final.

-Scunthorpe continued their success by securing their Championship place.
+Scunthorpe continued their success by securing their Championship place in 2009-10.
 A rollercoaster season of entertaining football, which saw plenty of goals scored, and a large number conceded too, saw the Iron clinch their survival with two games to go as they drew 2-2 with Reading at Glanford Park to get the point they needed to survive.

 However, the spell in the Championship came to an end the following season as a disappointing campaign in which too many goals were conceded and not enough were scored ultimately ended in the club finishing bottom of the division.

 2011-12 saw Scunthorpe consolidate in League One before relegation was suffered the following season after a terrible start.